C4 – Household water use per capita in the Republic of Armenia

 Note: Total water use per capita = total water use by households (water supplied to households by water supply industry + water use in the country (self-supply)/total population.

-Units and equations
+Unit of measurement and equations

 ID | Component | Units | Equation |